bittin/cosmos-commander/README.md

 This project is based on [COSMIC files](https://github.com/pop-os/cosmic-files) and the Terminal on [COSMIC term](https://github.com/pop-os/cosmic-term).

 > [!NOTE]
 > The basic functionality is working.
 Two panels, copying or moving files or tabs between them.
 A Terminal to run commands.
 And all the features of COSMIC Files that it inherits.
 Good enough to close krusader and use commander instead.
-Further features will be coming as needed.
-Or as requested by users.
+>
+> Drag'nDrop is only working out of Commander panels into other programs.
+Dropping files into directories or paths into the terminal does not work.
+The hover and drop events do not register.
+I implemented every Event I could find, but none are triggered.
+The assumption is that PaneGrid is catching the events to detect Drag events of the panels.
+Until I have more input this problem is on hold.

 ## Install